 The Mokelumne River, EBMUD's primary water source, flows into the Sacramento-San Joaquin Delta.
 While EBMUD's supplies are not taken directly from the Delta, protection of the Delta and its environmental health are important to EBMUD.
 The Delta faces many challenges to its sustainability, both as a viable ecosystem and for water conveyance with its vast network of earthen levees.
-EBMUD continues to invest in Delta levee maintenance to protect EBMUD's aqueducts and other stakeholder interests in the Delta.
-In addition, progress continues in EBMUD's efforts to restore and enhance the salmon fishery in the Mokelumne River, which has been a notable success story in the Delta watershed.
+EBMUD, in partnership with the state and local interests, has invested over \$30 million to strengthen the levees that protect critical infrastructure, including EBMUD's water lifelines - the Mokelumne Aqueducts.
+EBMUD has also invested \$40 million to strengthen the aqueducts to help withstand seismic activity.
+The Delta itself is a dramatically altered ecosystem that presents many challenges to sustainable fisheries.
+In addition to making efforts to restore and enhance the salmon fishery in the Mokelumne River, EBMUD has worked cooperatively with state and federal regulatory agencies to develop and implement a flow agreement that protects Mokelumne fish.
 With the Water Supply Management Plan 2040, EBMUD intensified its commitment to water use efficiency and regional cooperation, thus reducing pressure on demands from the Delta watershed.
-As the Bay Delta Conservation Plan (BDCP) progresses, EBMUD continues to play a constructive role, both in protecting its ratepayers' interests and in advancing alternatives that can be supported by a broad array of stakeholders.
-In 2013, the District provided detailed comments on the Administrative Draft of the BDCP, focusing on fishery impacts, operations modeling, and the viability of financing for the Plan.
+With the state's continued pursuit of the California WaterFix (formerly BDCP), EBMUD has stepped up its advocacy to protect its interests regarding Freeport operations, the Mokelumne aqueducts, the Mokelumne fishery, and other potential impacts.

-EBMUD continued its stewardship efforts on the Mokelumne River in 2015 by continuing to improve river habitat for salmon and steelhead spawning, conducting a telemetry study of out-migrating salmon to better understand migratory path and survival, and working with federal water project operators to modify Delta operations to minimize impacts to salmon.
+EBMUD continued its stewardship efforts on the Mokelumne River in 2016 by continuing to improve river habitat for salmon and steelhead spawning, conducting a telemetry study of out-migrating salmon to better understand migratory path and survival, implementing pulse flows to enhance fish returns and working with federal water project operators to modify Delta operations to minimize impacts to salmon.
 The success indicator for these efforts is in the abundance of the salmon return to the Mokelumne in the midst of a multi-year drought.